HektorW/http-websocket-server/README.md

       event: 'special hello',
       to: firstClient.id,
       data: {
-        messag: 'A special hello to you from me'
+        message: 'A special hello to you from me'
       }
     });
   }